Thinkwise/docs/docs/sf/business_processes.md

 Business processes can be defined in the Software Factory to gain a deeper understanding of the scope and context of the application(s) that will be built.
 Business processes should contain as little implementation details about the actual solution as possible.

 The business process is structured as a tree, with the main process node in the root.
 Child nodes in the tree represent sub-processes.
 The leaf nodes in the tree generally represent user activities.
-Elementary activities performed by a user.
+These activities are performed by a single user at a certain point in time.

+> It is discouraged to split up user activities further into elementary actions or work instructions in these diagrams.
+After all, the work instructions are dependent on the implementation.
+A user activity should correspond to a single [role](roles).

-[Requirements](requirements) can be placed under any in the business process tree.
+[Requirements](requirements) can be placed under any business process node in the business process tree.
 [Work](work) can be placed under business processes or can be linked to a requirement.

 The work and requirements are shared between the business processes, [features](features) and [iterations](iterations).

-### Adding nodes
+## Adding nodes

 When adding a new node in the tree, the type of node will be determined by the node that was selected.
 - When a business process node was selected, a new business process node will be created.